tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 # 1533715946.817889
 {% endhighlight %}

-The `datetime` and `time` libraries include a complete set of functions for manipulating and managing time data, and depending on what you wish to accomplish, you may elect one toolset over the other.
+The `datetime` and `time` libraries include a complete set of functions for manipulating and managing time data, and depending on what you wish to accomplish you may elect one toolset over the other.
 However, Processing's built-in functions that may prove easier to use.

 ### Processing Date and Time Functions